Supreme Liquor Liability Insurance for SW Florida Businesses

 Trouble comes when patrons get into a fight on your property, drive drunk and cause an accident, slip and fall, among other things.
 A single claim could ruin the business you’ve worked hard to build.

 So, how do you protect your company from the accidents that come with serving beer, wine or spirits?
 Enter Host Liquor Liability Insurance.

 Bottom line: You’re not in control of your patrons, but you can take steps to help protect yourself.
 In other words, getting the appropriate insurance policy means you can relax while the party rages on.
 Read on to understand if this insurance type matches the needs of your company.

 What Is Liquor Liability Insurance?

 At the highest level, this liquor liability insurance can help protect a company that manufactures, sells or serves alcohol, against claims that occur when a patron drinks too much and injures himself or someone else.

 Unfortunately, this means that if you sell alcohol or liquor on-site, you could be held liable for your patron’s actions.
 The issue is, that alcohol can impair the judgment of the consumer.
 Therefore, if your business is serving it, it’s important that you are prepared for what may happen next.

 While it may seem unfair, your establishment could be sued if someone drinks at your location and then goes on to cause an accident, damage property or cause injury to themselves or others.

 Liquor liability insures these types of claims and covers you if you’re sued by your inebriated customers or their victims.
 If you are sued and do not have liquor liability coverage, you could end up responsible for criminal and civil damages – hefty court costs and legal fees, too.
 A single claim could damage your reputation and ruin the business you’ve worked so hard to build.
-Having coverage means protecting yourself, your valuable assets, and your employees and can save you both time and money.
+Having coverage means better protecting yourself, your valuable assets, and your employees and can save you both time and money.